tavmem/ks/README.md

 How to use this respository:
 It is designed to show the details of some of the processing

-You must also have cloned the kona repsitory
+You must also have cloned the kona repository

 ```